eldermoraes/quarkus-workshop-langchain4j/docs/docs/section-2/step-01.md

     Then restart the application.

 ??? warning "Tool methods not being called"
+    List of items to be checked:

    - Verify the tool uses `@Dependent` scope
    - Check that the `@Tool` annotation is present
    - Ensure the tool is properly referenced in `@ToolBox`

 ??? warning "Agent always/never calls the tool"
+    Make sure to:

    - Review your `@SystemMessage` — is it clear about when to use the tool?
    - Try adding more explicit instructions
    - Consider providing examples in the system message